getspacetime/makani/README.md

 > ⚠️ **This library is currently under active development.** You may experience bugs, breaking changes, or missing functionality.

-## 🛠️ Contributing

-We encourage you to contribute!
-People of all ages / occupations / experience are welcome.

-Please read the [Contribution Guidelines](https://github.com/getspacetime/makani/blob/main/CONTRIBUTING.md) for how to proceed.

 ## 🚀 Getting Started

 ### Quick Start